liamseanbrady/gistdoit/sketch.md

 Send a request to Github to create the gist
 Get the URL of the gist back from github
 Show the user the URL

+What makes up a Gist?

+- description
+- privacy
+- a file object which contains file name then content for the file nested under it